croct-tech/plug-js/docs/patch.md

 #### Code Sample

-Here's a minimal example showing how to clear a value at a given path:
+Here's a minimal example showing how to clear a given path:

 ```js
 patch.clear('interests');